 Communicating with patients

-The way you talk to patients about their macular disease can have a big effect on their mental health, and their outcomes.
+The way you talk to patients about their macular disease can have a big effect on their mental health, and prognosis.

 Whether you’re in private practice or the NHS, time with patients can be limited and the focus, naturally, is on providing the clinical care and treatment the patient needs.